shrebox/Personified-Chatbot/README.md

 # *'I am Kalam'* - Reliving Kalam’s Words

+:bulb: The work was presented at the [_Workshop on AI for Computational Social Systems (ACSS 2019), IIIT-Delhi_](http://lcs2.iiitd.edu.in/acss19/).

 Analyzing answer pattern of APJ Abdul Kalam and responding to a query following his answering pattern.
 We are applying RNNs to generate answers to user queries.

 > **Dataset**: Dataset has been scrapped from interviews available on various websites form the google search results.<br/>